Aubergine (Eggplant) Baba Ganoush Dip Recipe For BLW

 Roasted Aubergine (Eggplant) For Baby

-To me aubergines are great in curry’s, or even in Italian dishes.
+To me aubergines are great in a baby aubergine curry, or even in Italian dishes.
+Both great aubergine baby recipes.

 They are so tasty and really do soak up all the flavour!
 Which is what I love about aubergines.